Tacko Fall: Early life

 Fall was born and raised in Dakar, Senegal.
-In 2011, Senegalese basketball coach Ibrahima N'Diaye, the brother of former NBA player Mamadou N'Diaye, heard from a friend about an exceptionally tall teenager he had seen playing with friends in a local street.
+In 2011, Senegalese basketball coach Ibrahima N'Diaye, the brother of former NBA player Mamadou N'Diaye, heard from a friend about an exceptionally tall teenager that he had seen playing with friends in a local street.
 After identifying him, they visited the 15-year-old Fall—who already stood tall—at his home and persuaded Fall's mother, Marianne Diop Sene, to allow Fall to start attending N'Diaye's basketball academy.
 Fall moved to the United States at age 16.
 He first played organized basketball in Houston, Texas, and trained with NBA Hall-of-Famer Hakeem Olajuwon.

 Fall was listed as and was purportedly still growing around his senior year, making him the tallest high-school basketball player in the country while he played for Jamie's House Charter and Liberty Christian Prep.

-Due to his height and reach, Fall was one of the most highly scouted high-school basketball centers in the nation.
-Fall first played for Jamie's House Charter School in Houston, where his team won the state championship.
+Due to his height and reach, Fall received interest from many college basketball programs throughout the nation.
+He first played for Jamie's House Charter School in Houston, where his team won the state championship.
 Fall played with ISTI all-stars summer travel team and for Each 1 Teach 1 on the Nike Elite Youth Basketball League (EYBL) circuit where he played alongside fellow class of 2015 recruits Antonio Blakeney and Ben Simmons.
 Fall also played in several NCAA certified events, including the NBPA Top 100 Camp in Virginia.
 He then attended Liberty Christian Preparatory School in Tavares, Florida.
 As a senior in 2015, Fall averaged 20 points, 15 rebounds, and 5.1 blocks per game.
-Rated as a four-star and three-star recruit in the 2015 high-school class, nearly 40 different schools expressing interest in him, Fall committed to the University of Central Florida in Orlando, who officially signed him on 28 October 2014.
-He played with the UCF Knights under head coach Donnie Jones.
+Rated as a four-star and three-star recruit in the 2015 high-school class, nearly 40 different schools expressed interest in him.
+Fall committed to the University of Central Florida in Orlando, who officially signed him on 28 October 2014.
+Fall played with the UCF Knights under head coach Donnie Jones.